 The Lamberton Conservatory Spring Show opens near the end of March and runs through mid-May.
 They feature hyacinths, daffodils, and tulips; the color and aroma make for a welcome awakening from the depths of winter!

-The Lamberton Conservatory Holiday Show runs from the first weekend in December through the second weekend in January.
-Enjoy evening hours on Friday and Sunday nights (Saturday nights are reserved for weddings and wedding photos) until 9 p.m. to appreciate the holiday lights after dark.
+The Lamberton Conservatory Holiday Show runs from the first full weekend in December (starting Friday) through early January.
+To appreciate the holiday lights after dark, enjoy evening hours on Friday and Sunday nights until 9 p.m.
+Saturday nights are reserved for weddings and wedding photos.

 Exhibits in the seasonal display house are changed five times throughout the year.